SubbuRamanathan/google-vertex-ai-agent-for-sitecore/README.md

 * Consider fine-tuning the model to match your brand guidelines if needed.
 Please note that fine-tuning involves additional costs.
 In most cases, you may also be able to achieve your goals via Prompt Engineering.
 * Consider supplying more context about the person, his/her interests, historical information, etc., to Gemini AI from your orchestrating application for a personalized chat experience
 * Set up log monitoring and alerting to track any indexing failures and address issues proactively.
 This module logs the failures within SPE.log files.
-* You may need to customize the solution, including module, build cusom app, etc., for supporting multiple languages, multiple publishing targets, etc.
+* You may need to customize the solution, including the module, build a custom app, etc., for supporting multiple languages, multiple publishing targets, etc.
 * Apply Content Filters in Agent Builder Settings for filtering harmful content if needed